center-key/fetch-json/README.md

 1. Serializes the body payload with `JSON.stringify()`
 1. Appends `params` to the URL of `GET` requests
 1. Sets `credentials` to `'same-origin'` (support user sessions in frameworks like Grails, Rails, PHP, Django, Flask, etc.)
-1. Converts the HTTP response to JSON if it's not already JSON (convenient for handling HTTP errors)
+1. Converts the HTTP text response to JSON if it's not already JSON (convenient for handling HTTP errors)
 1. Maps HTTP response headers from a `HEAD` request into a simple object

 **fetch-json** is ideal for a [JAMstack](https://jamstack.org) architecture  where "dynamic